djrodriguezc1/From-Multidimensional-Poverty-Index-by-block-to-average-by-urban-neighborhood-using-foursquare/README.md

-# Foursquare-venues-like-approach-to-Multidimensional-Poverty-Index-in-Medellin-city-Colombia
+# From Multidimensional Poverty Index by block to average by urban neighborhood using free data from foursquare.
-From Multidimensional Poverty Index by block to mean by urban neighborhood using free data from foursquare.
+A case Study in Medellín city, Colombia